Travis Cole

-Sour Diesel is a sativa cannabis strain with 20-25% THC, known for its diesel aroma and energetic and happy effects.
-It’s a popular choice for stress, anxiety, depression.
+Sour Diesel is a sativa cannabis strain with 20-25% THC and caryophyllene-dominant terpenes, known for its diesel flavor profile and energetic and happy effects.
+Commonly chosen by those managing stress, anxiety, depression.

 Quick Facts: Sour Diesel